 Whether a vehicle will be totaled or not, following an auto accident, is an issue which is not well-understood by many car owners.
 A consumer whose car appears to only have minor damage following an accident can be stunned when their insurance agent tells them their car is totaled.
-If you’re unhappy with the insurance company’s offer, call Citywide Law Group today for a free consultation.
+If you’re unhappy with the insurance company’s offer, speak with a personal injury lawyer in Los Angeles at Citywide Law Group today for a free consultation.

 When Will an Insurance Company Total a Car?

 According to GEICO, one of the top insurance companies in the nation, a vehicle is considered a total loss (totaled) if:

 - There is no way to repair the damage to the vehicle in a manner which leaves the vehicle as safe as it was prior to the accident;